igdegoo/icequake/README.md

 # icequake
 The entire website source for IceQuake.

-Note: Be sure to rename /downloads-rename/ to /downloads/.
+~~Note: Be sure to rename /downloads-rename/ to /downloads/.~~ not anymore 😎 epic